Risk and assessment scoring configuration in Risk Manager

 Process

-You open the Risk Manager app, click Settings in the left panel, and click Scoring.
+Open the Risk Manager app, select Settings in the left panel, and select Scoring.
 The Risk score configuration page opens.
+You need a minimum of two fields (risk factors) to perform the calculation.

-1. In the Risk Score Formula section, click Edit.
+1. In the Risk Score Formula section, select Edit.

 2. In the Field dropdown, select Likelihood.